top of page

 SkinVision App

-Designing a wound assessment app for a handheld medical device used by doctors and nurse practitioners in hospital and clinical settings.
+Designing a wound assessment app for a handheld medical device used by healthcare professionals in clinical settings.

 PROJECT TIMELINE